 - The columns in the Dataset fields list are the following:

-- Visiblity - Shows which fields are set as visible in this list and in the Datasets Details window.
+- Visibility - Shows which fields are set as visible in this list and in the Datasets Details window.
 This setting affects the display only.
 Hidden fields are included when running analysis reports, such as the Feature Analysis report, and during scoring.

 - Field Name - The name of the field.

 - Type - The data type for the field.